 System upgrade is done by installing a base package-Cisco IOS XR Unicast Routing Core Bundle.
-The file name for this bundle is ncs5500-mini-x.iso.

 Install this ISO image using install commands.
-For more information about the install process, see Workflow for Install Process, on page 43.
+For more information about the install process, see Workflow for Install Process, on page 46.

 Caution

 Do not perform any install operations when the router is reloading.